Lentung Tungsten Deposit

 Additionally, tungsten alloys are used in surgical instruments and implants.
 Their biocompatibility and strength provide durability for devices that require long-term implantation and exposure to mechanical stress.

-The Lened tungsten prospect was discovered in 1960 by prospectors and tested a year later with 2 short drill holes.
+The Lentung tungsten prospect, previously called Lened, was discovered in 1960 by prospectors and tested a year later with 2 short drill holes.
 The region saw only the occasional, sporadic exploration activities over the next 15 years, during which time a second tungsten skarn occurrence, the Rhodes Tungsten occurrence, was discovered 4.5 km to the east.

 In 1976, Union Carbide Exploration Corporation purchased the Lened property and over the next 6 years explored the site intensively, advancing the project to pre-feasibility.
 Their work included conducting a variety of geochemical and geophysical surveys, detailed geological mapping, metallurgical, economic and environmental studies and drilling 26,900 m in 178 holes.
 This work led to the discovery of another 15 tungsten mineralized zones over a 10 km strike length.